 You wake up, get your coffee, have your time in the Word and prayer with the Lord.
 Get your family breakfast, start school with the kids.
 The whole day falls into place beautifully, and at the end of the day a neighbor stops by, and you have an opportunity to share the gospel with her.
 As you start to talk, you pray silently and ask the Lord to help you share with her and work in her heart.

-Today is totally opposite the first.
+Today is opposite the first.
 You wake up late, no time in the Word and prayer, you don’t have milk for breakfast, you're short with the kids, and you're dealing with a lot of guilt over your day by the end of it.
 The doorbell rings a neighbor stops by, and you have an opportunity to share the gospel with her.
 Would you enter into it the same way as you did the prior day?

 What would your level of confidence be on a good day vs. the bad day?

-Do you believe God can bless you in the midst of a what you would consider bad spiritual day?
+Do you believe God can bless you in the midst of what you would consider bad spiritual day?

 A reminder again, God’s blessing does not depend on our performance.

 How do we deal with the bad day?
 We need to go back to the Cross and fix our eyes on Jesus.
 Confess areas of sin to the Lord but be reminded of Romans 8:1 – “There is no condemnation for those who are in Christ Jesus.”
 You at that moment are reminded that it’s only because of Jesus suffering the punishment you deserve that you are enabled to share the gospel with this neighbor.
 Jerry Bridges reminds us that God’s grace through Christ is greater than our sin, even on our worst days.God’s grace through Christ is greater than our sin, even on our worst days.